rust-lang/surveys/surveys/2021-annual-survey/removed-questions.md

 > **REMOVED**
 >
 > This question isn't helpful because other data sources are better at capturing this.
 For instance, libc is very important but might not get a lot of shout outs because
 > it's not often a direct dependency.
 Number of downloads from crates.io is a much more reliable way to measure this.

+### How many open-source and non-personal Rust projects do you currently help maintain?

+- Non-personal: at least one other person also contributes and the project is meant for others and not just yourself.
+- Maintain: you have review and merge privileges

+Type: select one (optional)

+- 0
+- 1
+- 2-4
+- 5-10
+- More than 10

+> **justification**
+>
+> We would like to know the rough make up of those who are using Rust in general
+> vs those who actively participate in development of open source Rust projects.

+### How many open-source and non-personal Rust projects do you currently contribute to (not including those you help maintain)?

+- Non-personal: at least one other person also contributes and the project is meant for others and not just yourself.
+- Contribute: you *regularly* provide code, tests, documentation, issues, etc.
+- Maintain: you have review and merge privileges

+Type: select one (optional)

+- 0
+- 1
+- 2-4
+- 5-10
+- More than 10

+> **justification**
+>
+> We would like to know the rough make up of those who are using Rust in general
+> vs those who actively participate in development of open source Rust projects.